HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - Why doesn't this integration find my ECU?

-9.9 out of 10 cases it turns out that a wrong node or network configuration is applicable.
-Make sure that HA can reach the ECU and that you can ping the ECU
+9.99 out of 10 cases it turns out that a wrong node or network configuration is applicable.
+Make sure that HA can reach the ECU and that you can ping the ECU.
+Also make sure the ECU is running for at least 10 minutes before attempting to connect using this integration.

 ## Background & acknowledgement
 Realization in 2022 was a collaboration between checking12, ksheumaker, HAEdwin on the Home Assistant forum, and all the other people from this forum (https://gathering.tweakers.net/forum/list_messages/2032302/1).
 Thanks goes out to 12christiaan and ViperRNMC for providing an automated solution to restart the ECU-C and ECU-R (SunSpec logo/ECU-ID starting with 2162xxxxxxxx) models.
 Best for last all my sponsors who provide me with coffee!
 Thank you, it keeps me motivated!